 This is Tofino, more specifically, The Wickaninnish Inn, the long time dream of the McDiarmid family located in an area that is now an official UNESCO World Biosphere.
-It is also, according to the readers of Travel & Leisure, North America’s premier travel magazine, the #1 resort in Canada for 2012!
-Condé Nast Traveler ranks it on their Gold List 2012 for Best Leisure Facilities.
+It is also, according to the readers of Travel & Leisure North America’s premier travel magazine, the #1 resort in Canada for 2012 and again in 2014!
+Condé Nast Traveler recognized the Inn as the Top Rated Canadian Resort for 2014!
 BRAVO!

 On all three sides of the inn there is the often-pounding ocean, the backdrop is an old growth forest.
 When I think of The “Wick” I think of whales and storms and fabulous surf and equally fabulous food.
 At night the only lights on the beach are from glimmering masses of stars, the lighthouse that flashes rhythmically and a few flickering campfires.

 Tofino is rich in great ingredients.
 Crab is harvested all year round; there are wild berries by the ton; the salmon stocks are healthy; the halibut that’s on the menu is landed almost in front of the inn.
 There are gooseneck barnacles, fresh clams and fat, briny beach oysters.
-The inn’s tremendously talented chef, Vancouver Island born, Nick Nutting, uses them all in The Pointe Restaurant, a dining room with a 240’ view of the Pacific.
+Executive Chef Warren Barr (at left) uses them all in The Pointe Restaurant, a dining room with a 240’ view of the Pacific.